luke52/Syncthing-GUI-Mod/README.md

 ## Installation
 1. Download the repository
-2. Copy the `gui` folder to the data folder (where youi also find the config.xml) of Syncthing
+2. Copy the `gui` folder to the data folder (where you also find the config.xml) of Syncthing
 3. Visit the new dashboard and enjoy!